-To the Securityholders of Mackenzie Private US Equity Pool (the "Fund")
+To the Securityholders of Mackenzie Maximum Diversification Emerging Markets Index Fund (the "Fund") Opinion

-Opinion
+We have audited the financial statements of the Fund, which comprise:

-We have audited the financial statements of the Fund, which comprise the statements of financial position as at March 31, 2021 and 2020, and the statements of comprehensive income, changes in financial position and cash flows for the periods then ended, as indicated in Note 1, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+- the statement of financial position as at March 31, 2023 - the statement of comprehensive income for the period then ended as indicated in note 1 - the statement of changes in financial position for the period then ended as indicated in note 1 - the statement of cash flows for the period then ended as indicated in note 1 and - notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at March 31, 2021 and 2020, and its financial performance and its cash flows for the periods then ended, as indicated in Note 1, in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at March 31, 2023, and its financial performance and cash flows for the period then ended as indicated in note 1 in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).